PAIA-Playful-AI-Arena/MLGame3D/README.md

 - `--ai3`, `-i3`: Control mode for instance 3.
 Can be a path to a Python file containing an MLPlay class, 'hidden', or 'manual' (default).
 - `--ai4`, `-i4`: Control mode for instance 4.
 Can be a path to a Python file containing an MLPlay class, 'hidden', or 'manual' (default).
 - `--game-param`, `-gp`: Game parameter in the format KEY VALUE.
 Can be specified multiple times for different parameters.
+- `--result-output-file`, `-o`: Path to a CSV file where result data will be saved.
+Each episode's result will be appended to this file with the episode column always appearing first.
+If the file path doesn't end with '.csv', it will be automatically added.

 Examples: